Civil Restraints Agreements in Restraining Order Matters

 “My brother had actually consulted and hired Mr Travis Tormey in regards to a TRO against him.
 Things got a bit more complicated whereas I needed to contact the law office several times and spoke with Joanne, who was extremely helpful, patient and totally understanding.
 When I had to speak to Travis I would text him and he would communicate with me in a timely fashion considering he was busy in court or had to wait to hear from his partners, who were also involved in the case.
 Overall the professionalism and expertise in their field was exceptional.
 In court they defended my brother with such compassion and dedication to their client.
 At the conclusion, case was dismissed thanks to both Travis and Tom.
 They demonstrated their strong capabilities and passion that I feel merit them a five star review.
 I would definitely recommend this law firm to anyone in need of legal advice or defense.”

-In order to enter civil restraints, the Plaintiff has to drop the initial restraining order.
-The civil restraints essentially is entered in lieu of the restraining order.
+In order to enter the agreement, the Plaintiff must drop the initial restraining order.
+The civil restraints essentially is entered instead of the restraining order.
 This is beneficial to the plaintiff because he or she is guaranteed some protection through this agreement and they avoid having to go through the trial on the final restraining order (FRO).
 It is also beneficial to the plaintiff because of the defendant fails to abide by the civil restraints agreement, he or she can simply file a new temporary restraining order (TRO) and show the court that the defendant clearly can’t stay away from them and they need a restraining order to protect them moving forward.
+If the trial happens and the restraining order is dismissed, then the Plaintiff has no protection or agreement in place.

-It is also beneficial to the defendant because the civil restraints does not require that they get fingerprinted and photographed and entered into a statewide database for domestic violence offenders.
-Also, if you violate civil restraints you do not get arrested like a restraining order.
+The civil agreement is also beneficial to the defendant because the civil restraints does not require the defendant to get fingerprinted and photographed and entered into a statewide database for domestic violence offenders.
+It also avoids a trial where, if the defendant loses, they are stuck with a permanent restraining order on their record and they could be ordered to pay the Plaintiff’s attorney’s fees as well.
+Finally, if you violate civil restraints you do not get arrested like a restraining order.
 The other party can petition the court to sanction you for violating the civil restraints agreement.

 Morristown Restraining Order Attorneys Near Me